ridwanoladipupo/motorway-ui-test-submission/README.md

 ### For Performance Optimization

 1. I added Pagination.
-By pagination, the App will only fetching and rendering a reasonable number of images at a time.
+With the pagination, the App will only fetch and render 10 images or a reasonable number of images at a time.

 2. I implemented Skeleton to indicate the loading state when a call is made and the data is fetching.
 This would enhance the user experience and perceived performance.